greendoescode/vlc-rpc/README.md

 If you find any bugs, please report them in [Issues](https://github.com/GreenDiscord/vlc-rpc/issues) or the [Discord](https://discord.gg/CHegxjdFCD)

 ## Nightly Builds
 Nightly builds are posted as "Pre-releases" after every commit.
 These nightly builds may add features, but minimal implementations of them.
-Using these builds can help us diagnose issues, while giving you more, [Click Here](https://github.com/GreenDiscord/vlc-rpc/releases/tag/nightly) to get the latest nightly builds.
+Using these builds can help us diagnose issues while giving you more, [Click Here](https://github.com/GreenDiscord/vlc-rpc/releases/tag/nightly) to get the latest nightly builds.

 ## Development
-In my opinion, development has reached its current limit with nothing else being wanted from uses.
+Development has reached its current limit with nothing else being wanted from users.

-This repo will be from this commit forward be using "conventional commits", [Here's](https://dev.to/jordharr/an-introduction-to-conventional-commits-bd4) a rundown on what they are and how to use them properly.
+This repo from this commit forward will be using "conventional commits", [Here's](https://dev.to/jordharr/an-introduction-to-conventional-commits-bd4) a rundown on what they are and how to use them properly.

-If you'd like to help out, you can just clean up code and help setting up automatic testing of builds.
+If you'd like to help out, you can clean up the code and help set up automatic testing of builds.